bmcdonald3/smd/SMD-DESIGN.md

 ---

 ### States
+> [!NOTE]

-Note that these are the States HSM directly has access to.
+> Note that these are the States HSM directly has access to.
 They are basically just the hardware states, with the Ready, et. al states above On being tracked by the heartbeat monitor is the case of nodes (and in the case of controllers, by HSM directly confirming that a component can be accessed for Redfish operations).
 Other hardware types will generally go no higher than on.

 A separate field, SoftwareStatus, is intended for any additional state that might exist for a heart beating node.
 Note that we have no table of these states, nor a transition diagram, because these are a function of the managed plane and we do not limit what can appear there so that there are no dependencies created.
 ```text